Yardanico/gsdl2/README.md

 ### What is this repository for? ###

-Note: This project is a reboot of pypygame.
+Note: This project is a reboot of pypygame, this time using a manually constructed FFI interface.
+Personally, I need this because the pkgapi mechanism is not kind to PyCharm's inspection.

 * gsdl2 is a proof-of-concept Pythonic likeness of pygame for SDL2 using pypy and cffi.
 Some effort is made to keep pygame drop-in compatibility, but there are performance considerations and features new to SDL2 that will factor into decisions.
 * Version 0.0 - got a lot of the pygame staples done.
 Even a demo game, pymike's Bubbman.
 See downloads. =)